ivan70f/CustomEventSystem/README.md

 # CustomEventSystem
 This package allows you to use your custom events like Unity built-in event's (Awake, Start, OnEnable...).

+All examples you can find in directory Examples.

 Quick guide:
 1. Add name of your event to enum file "EventName"
 ```